particle-iot/docs/src/content/reference/datasheets/b-series/boron-datasheet.md

 The typical (typ) values are the best indicator of overall power consumption over time.
 The peak values indicate the absolute minimum capacity of the power supply necessary, not overall consumption.

+Current measurements taken at 3.6V via the battery input.
+For more information about measuring power usage, see [power measurement](/hardware/power/power-measurement/).

 ---

 ### Power consumption (Boron LTE)